-For the 2019 fiscal year, the HRCC approved the payment of an aggregate of \$5,244,186 under the STIP for the NEOs, of which \$600,682 was in USD.
-The aggregate amount is in Canadian dollars and the US portion was converted to Canadian dollars based on the average Bank of Canada daily exchange rate for 2019 (1.00 USD = 1.3269 CAD).
+For the 2020 fiscal year, the HRCC approved the payment of an aggregate of 4,494,574 under the STIP for the NEOs.
+The Canadian portion thereof was converted to US dollars based on the average Bank of Canada daily exchange rate for 2020 (1.00 USD = 1.3415 CAD).

-Target performance goals in 2019
+Target performance goals in 2020

-The following table sets out the impact of the Corporation's financial performance on the compensation earned by the NEOs during fiscal year 2019.
+The following table sets out the impact of the Corporation's financial performance on the compensation earned by the NEOs during fiscal year 2020.